ashleychontos/pySYD/docs/library-output.rst

 you use ``pySYD``, there are a number of different outputs which are saved by default.
 Here we will list and describe them all.

-We will reserve this page solely for saved outputs and hence, please see our crashteroseismology example if you'd like more information about the printed `verbose` output
+We will reserve this page solely for saved outputs and hence, please see our :ref:`crashteroseismology <quickstart/crash>` example if you'd like more information about the printed `verbose` output.

 .. todo::